pattyjula/Git-reference/docs/agpropy-updates.md

 Finally activate your virtual environment and ``import arcpy`` to confirm the library installed.

-## Upgrading ArcGIS Pro - previous
-When you upgrade to a new version of ArcGIS Pro you will need to recreate your virtual environment.
+##  Creating virtual environment
+Run the below command to create a virt env.

-`conda create --name pro python=3.7`
+`conda create --name pro python=3.9`

 After creating the virt env, in the above it's called `pro`, then you can activate it.

 `source activate pro`

-Finally conda install the arcgis library which will install many dependencies.
+Finally conda or pip install additional libaries which will install dependencies.

-`conda install arcpy=2.9 -c esri`